Top 5 bikes under Rs 4 lakh in India

 Kawasaki Ninja 300

 Kawasaki has recently launched a heavily localised version of the Ninja 300 in India.
 By localising the components, the Japanese brand has reduced the price by a massive Rs 62,000.
-This makes the 2018 Ninja 300 among the most affordable twin-cylinder motorcycles on sale in India.
-Also, Kawasaki is offering free three-year/unlimited kilometre warranty for a limited period.
 The Ninja 300 houses a 296cc, four-stroke, parallel-twin, liquid-cooled engine.
 This fuel-injected motor generates 39hp of maximum power with a peak torque figure of 27Nm.
 The motor has dual-throttle valves similar to what you see on the company’s top-spec litre-class sports bike, the ZX-10R, and these deliver smooth throttle response throughout the rev range.
 The motor is peaky though, and one really needs to rev the nuts off it to get the most out of it.
 Its six-speed transmission gets a slip and assist clutch, which makes for a light lever feel, while the slipper clutch prevents rear-wheel hop under rapid downshifts.
 Braking components are made by Endurance and tyres are provided by MRF on the new Ninja 300.
 The baby Ninja also gets dual-channel ABS as standard.

 Price: Rs 2.98 lakh (ex-showroom, Delhi)